AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 * To publish the change when a tag has been moved or merged, the `cq:Tag` node and all its backlinks must be replicated: this is automatically done when the tag is activated in the tag administration console.

-* Later updates to the page's `cq:tags` property automatically clean up the "old" references.
+* Later updates to the page's `cq:tags` property automatically clean the "old" references.
 This is triggered because resolving a moved tag through the API returns the destination tag, thus providing the destination tag ID.

 >[!NOTE]
 >